Hello Retro Folks,

 And that is hard to do when you have multiple endings in play.
 It all works together seamlessly and, if any one part were to go away, it would not be the same game.
 Spawning a line of legendary titles, Metal Gear Solid is still a touchstone for many fans and gamers.

 Whether you know about its long cinematics, its winding story, or its stealth action gameplay, nearly every person involved with video games knows about this installment in Hideo Kojima’s collected works.

-Calling this title a must-play game goes without saying, but recreating the groundbreaking energy it infused into game development is impossible to recreate.
+Calling this title a must-play game goes without saying, but recreating the groundbreaking energy it infused into game development is simply impossible.